Ethan Beckford

-Ethan Beckford (born 21 June 1999) is an English footballer who plays as a forward for Cavalry FC.
+Ethan Beckford (born 21 June 1999) is an English footballer who plays as a forward for Vaughan Azzurri in League1 Ontario.

 Born in Manchester, England into a family of former professional footballers, he joined Toronto FC in 2015 and was put into the club's Academy.
 He also played for Toronto FC II in 2016, before entering Pennsylvania State University the following year.
 He spent two years in college and represented Penn State Nittany Lions.
 He joined English non-league club Curzon Ashton in December 2019.